-Five members were sworn into the board of the Georgia Commission on the Holocaust on Wednesday, December 16, 2015, after their appointments were announced in October by Governor Nathan Deal.
+Five members were sworn into the board of the Georgia Commission on the Holocaust on Wednesday, December 16, 2015, after their appointments were announced on October 3, 2015, by Governor Nathan Deal.
 Joining the Commission are Chuck Berk, Dr. Claire D'Agostino (reappointment), Evan Jacobs, Sara Kogon, and Lisa Olens.
 Dr. Agostino was appointed chair.

-The Georgia Commission on the Holocaust is a secular, non-partisan state-agency administratively attached to the Secretary of State.
 The Commission consists of fifteen members appointed equally by the Governor, Lieutenant Governor and Speaker of the House.
-To see the full text of House Bill 1664 creating the Holocaust Commission, please click here.

 Left to right: Dr. Claire D'Agostino, Evan Jacobs, Sara Kogon, Lisa Olens, Chuck Berk.
 More photos.